bringauto/fleet/README.md

 # BringAuto Fleet

+> Project is archived.
+Next Generation of Fleet is part of [Fleet Protocol].

 BringAuto Fleet is a system that connects autonomous platforms with the end-user!

 Users can add orders, monitor the state of the autonomous fleet, receive notifications about order fulfil, ... - has a complete overview about all platforms in the fleet.